abhigets/java-functional-test/ReadMe.md

 > value = dont specify (firefox) , headlessFirefox , headlessChrome

-To run test using maven, one can run following commond from root directly.
+To run test using maven, one can run following command from root directly.
 Below shell script will run all the feature file with attribute @all

 ```sh
 $ sh mvn-runner.sh
 ```
 Following command will list all the attribute that one can configure while running tests.
-So that we can have customize reproting , cutomize our execution and so on . . .
+So that we can have customize reporting , customise  our execution and so on . . .
 ```sh
 $ sh list-all-cucumber-option.sh
 ```